cynthianekesa/alu-shell/io_redirections_and_filters/README.md

 find . -type f -name "*.js" -delete script that deletes all the regular files (not the directories) with a .js extension that are present in the current directory and all its subfolders. find . -type d ! -path . | wc -l  script that counts the number of directories and sub-directories in the current directory.The current and parent directories should not be taken into account.Hidden directories should be counted
-ls -t . | head  script that displays the 10 newest files in the current directory sort | uniq -u  script that takes a list of words as input and prints only words that appear exactly once
+ls -t . | head  script that displays the 10 newest files in the current directory sort | uniq -u  script that takes a list of words as input and prints only words that appear exactly once egrep "root" /etc/passwd  Display lines containing the pattern “root” from the file /etc/passwd